phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 * Reference Interval Start Date must be on or before End Date
 * The shape will also pick up cases where a date is in `xsd:string` format.

-<font class='futureSHACL'>FUTURE:</font> This shape can be updated to `sh:targetClass study:Interval` to be applied to multiple types of intervals that contain `time:hasBeginning` and `time:hasEnd` predicates when the proper ontology and reasoner is applied.
+As described for [Rule Component 3](#rc3), this shape is applied at `sh:targetClass study:EntityInterval` for intervals that contain `time:hasBeginning` and `time:hasEnd` predicates.
+The alternative application to `study:ReferenceInterval` is shown for the alternative case when the ontology is not present.

 <pre class='shacl'>
 study:hasStartLEEndShape-Interval a sh:NodeShape ;
+  <font class='nodeBold'>sh:targetClass study:EntityInterval</font> ; <font class='greyedOut'># Ontology</font>
- sh:targetClass study:ReferenceInterval ;
+  <font class='greyedOut'># sh:targetClass study:ReferenceInterval ; # No Ontology</font>
  sh:sparql [
   a              sh:SPARQLConstraint ;
   sh:name        "sd1002" ;
-  sh:description "SEND-IG 3.0 Rule SD1002.
-Reference Interval start date on or before end date." ;
+  sh:description "Interval start date on or before end date." ;
-  sh:message     "RFSTDTC is after RFENDTC.
-[SD1002]";
+  sh:message     "Interval Start Date on or before End Date";
   sh:prefixes [
     sh:declare [ sh:prefix "time" ;
       sh:namespace "http://www.w3.org/2006/time#"^^xsd:anyURI ;